Nvelop

 Request

-Business user or procurement requests new supplier.
-Provides basic information and justification.
+Business user requests new supplier with basic info and justification

 2